-New Country Music Hall of Fame and Museum attraction Martina McBride: The Power of Her Voice will open on July 30, 2021 and run through Aug.
+The new Country Music Hall of Fame and Museum attraction Martina McBride: The Power of Her Voice opened on July 30, 2021 and will run through Aug.
 7, 2022.

 Per a press release, the new exhibit "encompasses the singer's journey from performing in her family's band as a child to becoming an award-winning country music artist with an enduring career delivering substantive and socially aware hit songs."

 "Martina McBride has been creating powerful, socially conscious country music for more than 25 years," said museum CEO Kyle Young in a press release.
 "Her anthems of personal empowerment have addressed the challenges women face and contributed a much-needed perspective to the genre.
 The empathy at the core of her music informs her life offstage, where she advocates for female artists."

 The limited-run Hall of Fame exhibit was originally slated to debut in 2020 and pushed back due to the COVID-19 pandemic.

 "Postponing the exhibit opening last year due to the pandemic was a difficult decision but the right one," said McBride in a press release.
 "It did, however, allow us more time to plan and dig through my archive to find several truly special artifacts.
 I'm excited to finally be able to let everyone see what we've created.
 Having an exhibit in the Country Music Hall of Fame and Museum is something I've had on my dream list for a long, long time.
 Being able to share moments and mementos from my life and career with my fans and country music fans from all over the world is both humbling and exciting.
 I'm so grateful to be a part of country music."

 The Hall of Fame lists the following special artifacts from the Kansas native's career as exhibit highlights:

 - Shirt, vest and pants ensemble worn on stage by McBride, when she performed at age seven with her family's band, the Schiffters